Nigel Dunnett

-Nigel Dunnett FLI FRSA RDI (born 1962) is a British horticulturalist and professor of planting design and urban horticulture at the University of Sheffield.
-He has worked on naturalistic planting design, sustainable urban drainage landscapes, and green infrastructure projects working with landscape architects.
+Nigel Paul Dunnett (23 January 1963 – 26 April 2026) was a British horticulturalist and academic who was a professor of planting design and urban horticulture at the University of Sheffield.
+He worked on naturalistic planting design, sustainable urban drainage landscapes, and green infrastructure projects working with landscape architects.

-Career
+Life and career

+Nigel Dunnett was born in Ipswich on 23 January 1963.
 In 1984, he completed his degree in Botany at the University of Bristol and following the completion of his PhD, joined the Department of Landscape at the University of Sheffield in 1994.
 He became Professor of Planting Design and Urban Horticulture in 2011.
 His teaching and research focus on ecological planting design, green roofs, rain gardens, and large-scale urban meadows.

-He founded Pictorial Meadows in 1998, it was developed into a seed-based approach to colourful, low-maintenance urban meadows that has since been widely adopted in public landscapes.
+He founded the social enterprise Pictorial Meadows in 1998.
+It developed a seed-based approach to colourful, low-maintenance urban meadows that has since been widely adopted in public landscapes.

-He has collaborated widely with other designers and ecologists, notably James Hitchmough, and has contributed to projects in the United Kingdom and abroad.
+Dunnett collaborated widely with other designers and ecologists, notably James Hitchmough, and contributed to projects in the United Kingdom and elsewhere.

+Dunnett died from cancer on 26 April 2026, at the age of 63.